How Gender and Birth Order Affect Educational attainment Inequality within-Families: Evidence from Benin: Introduction

 \section{Introduction}

-\paragraph{} The trade-off between the number of children one chooses to have and the quality of those children has been a subject of extensive research.
-This exploration began with the seminal contributions of \cite{de1970economic} and \cite{becker1973interaction}.
-The quantity-quality trade-off model delves into how changes in the quantity of children can impact their average quality.
-Numerous empirical studies have provided support for this model in various contexts, consistently revealing a negative relationship between the number of children, often used as an empirical measure of quantity, and the educational attainment of those children, typically used as an empirical measure of quality.
-These findings align with the predictions put forth by the theoretical framework presented by \cite{becker1973interaction} and have been substantiated by research such as \cite{montgomery1995tradeoff} and \cite{li2008quantity}.
+\paragraph{} The trade-off between the number of children one chooses to have and the average education of those children has been a subject of extensive research.
+The quantity-quality trade-off model predicts a negative relationship between the quantity and the average quality of children.
+Numerous empirical studies have provided support for this model in various contexts, consistently revealing a negative relationship between the number of children, and the average educational attainment of those children (\cite{becker1973interaction}, \cite{montgomery1995tradeoff} and \cite{li2008quantity}).
 The current state of the literature on fertility choices (\cite{conley2006parental}, \cite{maralani2008changing}, \cite{li2008quantity}, \cite{weng2019family}) states that rich and educated families tend to have fewer children while allocating greater investments in the education of those children, in comparison to less affluent and less educated families.
-In other words, the average level of education among children varies across different families, influenced by endogenous factors such as family size and exogenous factors like the socio-economic background of the parents.
+However, in contexts where fertility can not be controlled by parents--- low access to contraceptive methods--- or when the quality of and access to public education system is poor or there is no clear understanding of the economic benefits of schooling, this trade-off seems to vanish (\cite{montgomery1995tradeoff}, \cite{black2005more}, \cite{maralani2008changing}).